agirishkumar/MedScript/README.md

 [Aishwariya Suryamindra](https://github.com/aishwarya-suyamindra) ,[Girish Kumar Adari](https://github.com/agirishkumar), [Mallika Gaikwad](https://github.com/MallikaGaikwad), [Om Mali](https://github.com/maliom939) , [Pramatha Bhat](https://github.com/pramathabhat), [Rohan Reddy](https://github.com/tantalum-73)

 ### Setup Instructions
 Please confirm that **Python >= 3.8** or a later version is present on your system prior to installation.
-This software is designed to be compatible with Windows, Linux, and macOS platforms.
+This application is designed to be compatible with Windows, Linux, and macOS platforms.

 ### Step-by-Step Guide
 Step 1: Clone the Repository on your Terminal